A successful internship can be one of the first steps toward a successful career. However, it can a time-waster if chosen poorly.

 Of course, looking for an internship is a daunting task.
 Rejections and lack of replies can be really disappointing, so you have to learn how to deal with them.
 To continue the search and be positive, spend at least a few hours having fun with your friends and family.
 Go to a restaurant, a ball game, or a party.
 They will keep you refreshed and ready to continue the search.

-Not asking around for an advice
+Not asking around for advice

 Your friends, relatives, professors, classmates, and other people can be a great source of knowledge.
 Ask them to share their internship experiences and mistakes, and be ready to learn!

-The last thing that you need to remember that planning is a key to securing a great internship.
+The last thing that you need to remember that planning is key to securing a great internship.
 Begin to plan your search months before actually starting to send out applications.

 Good luck with the search!